chenasraf/chenasraf.github.io/_posts/2019-03-22-flutter-tutorial-creating-a-wheel-spinner-widget.md

 Note the line that sets `valueFraction`.
 We take our `value.ceil()` and reduce the current value.
 This always gives us a number between `0.0` and `1.0` that tells us how much of the *next* segment to show.
-In reality, whenever we update `value`, we will always conside the small fraction we are scrolling into, which means we don't jump by 1 every time, which will cause the lines to represent the value correctly, and also smoothly move as we input our scroll.
+In reality, whenever we update `value`, we will always consider the small fraction we are scrolling into, which means we don't jump by 1 every time, which will cause the lines to represent the value correctly, and also smoothly move as we input our scroll.